 Another positive outcome (in case we haven’t given you enough already!): improved creativity.

 After all, your language shapes how you perceive and view the world, so why not enlarge it by inviting a whole new world inside your head?

-This is exactly where the ability to think outside the box, or creativity, comes from.
+Ultimately a bilingual brain is exactly where the ability to think outside the box, or creativity, comes from.

-If you’ve already mastered one foreign language, you might be up for taking on another.
+Another bit of good news: if you’ve already mastered one foreign language, you might be up for taking on another.

 With plenty of language learning experience under your belt, you’ll have a much better understanding of your learning style and which methods work best for you.

 You’ll most likely find new languages less daunting and will know how to make the most of your time learning.